cyrilcolinet/epytodo_2017/README.md

 ## HTML pages

-All data will transit into JSON format (see API file).
+All data will transit into JSON format (see API file).<br />
-You are free to display all information as you want (plain text, lists, accordion, etc.).
+You are free to display all information as you want (plain text, lists, accordion, etc.).<br />
 This graphical part will be evaluated during your presentation.

 # Bonus